Dr. David Frey, Associate Professor of History Director,

-West Point’s Center for Holocaust and Genocide Studies (CHGS), in partnership with the United States Holocaust Memorial Museum (USHMM), will conduct the fourth iteration of an innovative “Mass Atrocity Education Workshop: Teaching about the Holocaust and Genocide.”
-The purpose of the workshop, which will take place between 11 and 14 September 2014, in Washington, DC, is twofold.
+West Point’s Center for Holocaust and Genocide Studies (CHGS), in partnership with the United States Holocaust Memorial Museum (USHMM), will conduct the fifth iteration of an innovative “Mass Atrocity Education Workshop: Teaching about the Holocaust and Genocide.”
+The purpose of the workshop, which will take place between 10 and 13 September 2015, in Washington, DC, is twofold.
 First, the workshop will aid USMA, USNA, USCGA and USAFA faculty as they seek innovative ways to incorporate learning about genocide and mass atrocity into their respective curricula, fulfilling 2012 presidential and OSD imperatives.
 Second, the workshop will produce new scholarship and publications with a range of post-secondary applications.

-Workshop participants will use the recently published “Ordinary Soldiers” case study as a model for intended output.
+Workshop participants will learn about recently created case studies and projects as models for intended output.
 The program’s small size is designed to produce an intense, intimate, and productive environment conducive to creative thinking and enduring collaborative relationships, as past iterations of the MAEW have.
 The workshop has the following specific objectives:

 - To advance the field of genocide studies by contributing novel, interdisciplinary scholarship;

 - To further understanding of the Holocaust and genocide with particular emphasis on knowledge relevant to military officers;